bigmlcom/bigmler/docs/index.rst

 ------------------
---no-train-header   The train set file hasn't a header --no-test-header    The test set file hasn't a header --field_names PATH  Path to a file describing field names.
-One definition per line (e.g., 0, 'Last Name') --types PATH        Path to a file describing field types.
+--no-train-header   The train set file hasn't a header --no-test-header    The test set file hasn't a header --field_attribute PATH  Path to a file describing field attributes.
+One definition per line (e.g., 0,'Last Name') --types PATH        Path to a file describing field types.
 One definition per line (e.g., 0, 'numeric') --dataset_fields DATASET_FIELDS     Comma-separated list of field column numbers to include in the dataset --model_fields MODEL_FIELDS     Comma-separated list of input fields (predictors) to create the model